kientdao/notes/UK-Housing-Market.md

 ---
-title: The UK Housing Market Has Fucked Me
+title: WTF is the UK housing market
 date: 14-05-2022
 private: false
 ---